-Member Relevant Education and Experience André P. Brosseau Mr. Brosseau has worked in the banking investment industry since 1986.
-From 1994 to 2007, he held various executive positions with CIBC, most recently he was Co-Head of Canadian Cash Equities and of Global Cash Equities at CIBC World Markets Inc., as well as a member of the Executive Committee.
-Mr. Brosseau currently serves as Chair of the Board and Chief Executive Officer of Du Musée Investments Inc. (formerly Avenue Capital Markets BNB Inc.), a Family Office with private investments in Canada, the United States and Brazil that he founded in 2010.
-He also serves as director, Chair of the Audit Committee and member of the Compensation Committee for DMD Digital Health Connections Group Inc., a company that provides digital solutions for pharmaceutical companies.
-He was one of the five founders of this company.
-Mr. Brosseau is also an advisor and owner of Grupo Cimcorp Brazil, an IT company specializing in outsourcing and telecommunication infrastructure management.
-He was until very recently a board member for BlueRush Media Group Corp., a digital marketing firm based in Toronto.
-Mr. Brosseau is also Chair of the Audit Committee for the OSMO Foundation and The Notman House.
-Normand Provost Mr. Provost is a Corporate Director.
-He sits on the Supervisory Board and on the Compensation and Human Resources Committee of Groupe Kéolis S.A.S.
-In addition, since March 2015, he sits on the Board of Directors and on the Investment Committee of Desjardins Financial Security.
+Member Relevant Education and Experience Normand Provost Mr. Provost is a Corporate Director.
+He sits on the Supervisory Board and on the Compensation and Human Resources Committee (Chair) of Groupe Kéolis S.A.S.
+In addition, since March 2015, he sits on the Board of Directors and Chair the Investment Committee of Desjardins Financial Security.
 Prior to that, from May 2014 until December 2015, he was Assistant to the President of CDPQ, one of the largest institutional fund managers in Canada and North America.
 From October 2003 to May 2014, he has served as Executive Vice-President, Equity of CDPQ.
-Mr. Provost joined CDPQ in 1980 and has held several positions within the institution, ranging from Advisor and Investment Manager, specializing in midsize businesses, to President of the subsidiary CDP Capital - Americas, from 1995 to 2003.
+Mr. Provost joined CDPQ in 1980 and has held several positions within the institution, ranging from Advisor and Investment Manager, specializing in midsize businesses, to President of the subsidiary CDP Capital -Americas, from 1995 to 2003.
 In addition to his responsibilities in the investment sector, Mr. Provost served as Chief Operating Officer of CDPQ from April 2009 to March 2012.
-He is a director of Investissements Québec since January 2018.
+He is a director of Investissements Québec since January 2018 and is the Chair of its Risk Management Committee.